CQDX/visi-genie-4d-systems-async/README.md

 * Windows IoT makers and commercial builders will appreciate how nicely this library maps to the ViSi-Genie Communication Protocols, Objects, Properties, and Genie Magic data structures and protocols specificated in the [ViSi-Genie Reference Manual]: http://www.4dsystems.com.au/productpages/ViSi-Genie/downloads/Visi-Genie_refmanual_R_1_11.pdf

+* Applications requiring a non-primary display can use a Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX as their host.

 * Headed or headless Windows IoT Core applications can be accompanied by one or more serial port connected display(s).

-* Host application development scenarios include the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX.

 * Discovers one or more connected 4D Systems displays.
 The singleton class named *Host* creates and manages serial device instances.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.